alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ##### Progress

-Over this period the story has not been prioritised/resourced as much, focusing on identifying and scoping future work which will be a priority after v4.2 release.
-The DSH code repo contains milestones that reflect related and planned issues (V5.x milestones) https://github.com/alan-turing-institute/data-safe-haven/milestones.
+Over this period the story has not been prioritised instead focusing on identifying and scoping future work which will be a priority after v4.2.0 release.
+The DSH code repo contains milestones that reflect related and planned issues (v5.x.y milestones) https://github.com/alan-turing-institute/data-safe-haven/milestones.

-Additionally a first version of the codebase roadmap has been put in place, linking to milestone but also recording potential desired features that are not currently planned to implement.
-A roadmap is a desired/required document to have in place for software funding opportunities https://github.com/alan-turing-institute/data-safe-haven/blob/develop/ROADMAP.md.
+Additionally a first version of a project [roadmap](https://github.com/alan-turing-institute/data-safe-haven/blob/develop/ROADMAP.md) for DSH has been put in place.
+This links to milestones but also records potential desired features that are not currently planned.
+A roadmap provides value,

+- For users, to understand and have confidence in upcoming features and how to influence development.
+- For funders, to see the products longer term vision/strategy and as evidence of maturity and continuity.

 ### Information governance & standards
 Infrastructure adhering to the latest agreed upon standard